smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 ## Out of scope of this proposal

 For better user experience, SDL Proxies need a means to automatically detect Core's IP address and TCP port number.
 Otherwise, a user needs to enter them manually on every SDL apps s/he is going to use.
-Such mechanism is not covered by this proposal and will be discussed in another proposal [SDL-nnnn: Add Service Discovery mechanism for TCP transport][service_discovery].
+Such mechanism is not covered by this proposal and will be discussed in another proposal [SDL 0143 - Add Service Discovery mechanism for TCP transport][service_discovery].

 An advanced feature which allows usage of Wi-Fi transport only to specific apps is proposed along with this multiple-transports idea.
 It will be discussed in [SDL-nnnn: Add capability to disable or reject an app based on app type, transport type and OS type][reg_limitation].